Ivanov-Regularised Least-Squares Estimators over Large RKHSs and Their Interpolation Spaces: Introduction

-By contrast, we provide results that hold under the significantly weaker assumption that the RKHS is separable with a bounded and measurable kernel $k$.
-We can remove the Mercer kernel assumption because we control empirical processes over balls in the RKHS, instead of relying on the representation of the RKHS given by Mercer's theorem.
 We first prove an expectation bound on the squared $L^2 (P)$ error of our estimator of order $n^{- \beta/2}$, under the weak assumption that the response variables have bounded variance.
 Here, $n$ is the number of data points, and $\beta$ parametrises the interpolation space between $L^2 (P)$ and $H$ containing the regression function.
 As far as we are aware, the analysis of an estimator in this setting has not previously been considered.
 The definition of an interpolation space is given in Section \ref{sRKHSInter}.
 The expected squared $L^2 (P)$ error can be viewed as the expected squared error of our estimator at a new independent covariate, with the same distribution $P$.
 If we also assume that the regression function is bounded, then it makes sense to clip our estimator so that it takes values in the same interval as the regression function.
 This further assumption allows us to achieve an expectation bound on the squared $L^2 (P)$ error of the clipped estimator of order $n^{- \beta/(1 + \beta)}$.

 We then move away from the average behaviour of the error towards its behaviour in the worst case.
 We obtain high-probability bounds of the same order, under the stronger assumption that the response variables have subgaussian errors and the interpolation space is between $L^\infty$ and $H$.
 The second assumption is quite natural as we already assume that the regression function is bounded, and $H$ can be continuously embedded in $L^\infty$ since it has a bounded kernel $k$.
 Note that this assumption means that the set of possible regression functions is independent of the covariate distribution.